drossDS/Forecasting_Carbon_Emissions/README.md

  - ALSO INCLUDE STATIONAIRTY RESULTS HERE FOR EACH DATASET

+Visually, the data are clearly not stationary, and stationarity is generally required for data
+* examined data stationarity with moving averages and dickey fuller tests
+* attempted to remove sataionarity with transformations
+*

+****** Add a 2x2 sbplot of all dat transformations

 ## Summary of Model Development Process
 The forecasting model development process is described below and presented graphically with the provided flowcharts.
+More detailed descriptions are provided in the dropdown menu below the images.
 - It was determined during initial evaltuations that the selected transofrmation for the training dat affected the error of the predictions.
 Thus four datasets with different transformations were created
 - Each of the four datasets was then used to train four varieties of non-seasonal models each optimized against 13 hyperparameter combinations for a grand total of 208 non-seasonal model combinations evaluated.
 The best non-seasonal model was identified to be the combination with the lowest Root Mean Square Error (RMSE) of its emissions predictions versus the input emissions data
 - An "auto_arima" function with built-in optimization was run against the best two performing datasets from the non-seasonal models ("Raw Data" and "Log Data"), and the funciton output two corresponding best-performing models based on the AIC metric